About me

 Research

 My research focuses on continuous optimization, with a penchant for local optimization methods such as gradient descent.
 I aim to develop reliable and efficient algorithms built on solid mathematical foundations.
 The goal of my research is to build new optimization tools for operations research and machine learning.
-I typically aim to improve existing optimization software in terms of speed, scalability, accuracy, usability, reliability and representability.
+I typically aim to improve existing optimization software in terms of speed, scalability, accuracy, usability, and reliability.
 My work spans the spectrum from fundamental optimization theory to software development.
 I build both general purpose optimization solvers and solvers targeted at specific applications such as drinking water networks, electric grids, and certifiable deep learning.

 Learn more about my research in the optimizing you podcast.